Location and hours

 Ken Cavanagh advises students who aspire to careers in information systems, business analytics, data science, and business intelligence.
 His advisees include students pursuing the MBA with a concentration in information systems, the MS in Information Technology, the MS in Business Analytics, or the MS in Applied Statistics and Decision-Making.
 Before joining the CDC, Mr. Cavanagh was a Fortune 500 IT executive in multiple industries.
 He is a Certified Information Security Manager and a Fordham alumnus, holding a BA from Fordham College at Rose Hill and an MSIT from Stevens Institute of Technology.

-Assistant Director of Career Advising
+Associate Director of Career Advising

 Industry Focus: Finance, Consulting, Real Estate